Randomized Urn Models revisited using Stochastic Approximation: Application to urn models for multi-arm clinical trials

 In this framework one considers the filtration $\F_n=\sigma\left(Y_0,U_k,T_k,1\leq k\leq n\right)$, $n\ge 0$.
 Consider the following addition rules: a success on the treatment $i$ adds a ball of type $i$ to the urn and a failure on the treatment $i$ adds $\frac{1}{d-1}$ balls for each of the other $d-1$ types.
 Thus the addition rule proposed in \cite{Wei} is as follows

 so that

 where $q^i=1-p^i$, $1\leq i\leq d$.
+Moreover, $H$ is $\R$-diagonalizable since its transpose is obviously a reversible (stochastic) matrix with respect to its invariant probability measure $v^*$\footnote{By reversible we mean that $H{\rm diag}(v^*)={\rm diag}(v^*)H^t$.
+So $H$ is diagonalizable, since it is auto-adjoint with respect to the inner product induced by ${\rm diag}(v^*)$.}, given for this model by

-The strong consistency has been first established in~\cite{AthKar2}, then redone in \cite{BaiHu2}.
-It follows from Theorem \ref{Thm1} as well.
-The asymptotic normality
+The strong consistency has been first established in~\cite{AthKar2}, then redone in~\cite{BaiHu2}.
+It follows from Theorem~\ref{Thm1} as well.
+If $ \lambda_{{\rm max}}<1/2$, the asymptotic normality

 results from Theorem 3.2 in~\cite{BaiHu2} and from Theorem~\ref{Thm2} of this paper.
-However using Theorem~\ref{Thm2} we obtain a joint $CLT$ for $(\widetilde{Y}_n,\widetilde{N}_n)$.
-Furthermore we know that
+Therefore, the other types of rate, depending on $\lambda_{{\rm max}}$, hold (since $r_n\equiv 0$).
+However, using Theorem~\ref{Thm2} we obtain a joint $CLT$ for $(\widetilde{Y}_n,\widetilde{N}_n)$.
 Note that if $p^i>p^j$, then $v^{*i}>v^{*j}$.
 Hence the components $v^{*i}$ are ordered according to the increasing efficiency $p^i$ of the treatments.
 Furthermore, it is clear that, if $p^i\uparrow 1$ and all other probabilities $p^j$ stand still, then

 Consequently, since $v^{*i}$ is the asymptotic probability of assigning treatment $i$ to a patient, the procedure asymptotically allocates more patients to the most efficient treatment(s).
 Following the practitioners, the fact that a marginal allocation of less efficient treatments is preserved is justified by some comparison matter.